 When it comes to your small business, you don’t want to be in the dark.
 Your accounting books should reflect how much money you have at your business.
 If you use double-entry accounting, you also record the amount of money customers owe you.
-What happens if they don’t pay?
-Create an allowance for doubtful accounts (ADA) to protect your business.
+But, what happens if they don’t pay?
+To protect your business, you can create an allowance for doubtful accounts.

 What is allowance for doubtful accounts?

-An allowance for doubtful accounts, or bad debt reserve, is a contra asset account (it either has a credit balance or a balance of zero) that decreases your accounts receivable.
-By creating an allowance for doubtful accounts entry, you are estimating that some customers won’t pay you the money they owe.
+An allowance for doubtful accounts, or bad debt reserve, is a contra asset account (either has a credit balance or balance of zero) that decreases your accounts receivable.
+When you create an allowance for doubtful accounts entry, you are estimating that some customers won’t pay you the money they owe.

 When customers don’t pay you, your bad debts expenses account increases.
 A bad debt is debt that you have officially written off as uncollectible.
-It is money you thought you would receive but don’t, so it impacts your company’s bottom line.
+Basically, your bad debt is the money you thought you would receive but didn’t.

-Unlike bad debt, doubtful debt isn’t officially uncollectible.
-Instead, doubtful debt is money you predict will turn into bad debt, but there’s still a chance that you will receive the money.
+In addition to bad debt, there’s such a thing as doubtful debt.
+Unlike bad debt, doubtful debt isn’t officially uncollectible debt.
+Doubtful debt is money you predict will turn into bad debt, but there’s still a chance you will receive the money.

 Use an allowance for doubtful accounts entry when you extend credit to customers.
-Extending credit to customers lets them make purchases without paying immediately.
-Despite not physically having the cash, you need to record the transaction.
+Although you don’t physically have the cash when a customer purchases goods on credit, you need to record the transaction.

-Unpaid payments become bad debts.
-Suddenly having a lot of bad debts drives down the amount of revenue your business should have.
+If a customer never pays you, the unpaid payments become bad debts.
+And, having a lot of bad debts drives down the amount of revenue your business should have.
 ADA accounting helps increase the accuracy of your books.
-By predicting the amount of accounts receivables customers won’t pay, you can anticipate your losses associated with bad debts.
+By predicting the amount of accounts receivables customers won’t pay, you can anticipate your losses from bad debts.

 Allowance for doubtful accounts on the balance sheet

-Because an allowance for doubtful accounts is a contra asset that reduces your accounts receivables, it is recorded under assets, immediately as a reduction after the accounts receivables line.
-For example:
+Because an allowance for doubtful accounts is a contra asset that reduces your accounts receivables, you record it under assets.
+It may look something like this:

 - Cash: 500

-If the doubtful debt turns into a bad debt, you must record it as an expense on your small business income statement.
+If the doubtful debt turns into a bad debt, record it as an expense on your income statement.

 Allowance for doubtful accounts calculation

-For many business owners, it can be difficult to estimate your allowance for doubtful accounts.
+For many business owners, it can be difficult to estimate your bad debt reserve.
 There are a few different ways you can calculate your predictions.

-Another method you can use is the aging of accounts receivable method.
-Using the aging of receivables, you can group your outstanding accounts receivable by age and assign a percentage indicating how many will be collected.
+Another way you can calculate ADA is by using the aging of accounts receivable method.
+With this method, you can group your outstanding accounts receivable by age (e.g., under 30 days old) and assign a percentage on how much will be collected.

 Allowance for doubtful accounts journal entry